philhawthorne/CastleOS-PHP-Wrapper/readme.md

 ```

 ### Changing Colours
-Colours can be set by specifying either a HSL value, or Kelvin Temperature.
+Colours can be set by specifying either a HSB value, or Kelvin Temperature.

 ```php
     <?php